 Emma’s recent works, including many still lives, bear an expressive use of line to portray everyday objects such as vases and teacups.
 An appreciation of pattern and form has been fundamental in creating these works.
 Looking at the influence of textiles on the work of Matisse has provided great inspiration.

-In some of Emma’s most recent pieces she tenderly draws and paints pattern over objects, which then spills over into the background, thus flattening out the picture plane.
+In some of Emma’s most recent pieces, she tenderly draws and paints patterns over objects, which then spill over into the background, thus flattening out the picture plane.
 This transforms what could be a simply representational still life into a thoughtful and delicate abstract piece of work, exuding balance and harmony.

 She uses a variety of screen printing techniques including ‘variable mono screen prints’, which basically means she produces a number of prints that are similar but individually unique.